Part I.. The Power of Music

 But what does the pop musician really have to offer his listener?
 Cries of "love", "peace", and "we are the world" don't mean much to a dying man.
 In fact, by ignoring his condition, or offering instead a false hope of salvation, this poor wretch's situation has only been made worse.

 Of course, there is nothing wrong with singing about love unless it's the conditional, selfish love popularized by contemporary music.
 There is nothing wrong with singing about peace and caring for the world.
 These are all virtues taught and practiced by Jesus [See Section on Jesus].
 There's nothing wrong with even singing about death and despair as long as it is done within the framework of truth and God's redemptive purposes.
 Understand that God is reality, His word is truth, and His son, the Lord Jesus Christ, is salvation from sin.
-[See Salvation]
+[See Detailed Article on Salvation]

 Heavy metal mocks this.
 Pop music ignores it.
 Which is ultimately worse?